fraunhoferhhi/vvenc/README.md

 * Fork the current-most state of the master branch
 * Apply the desired changes
 * Create a pull-request to the upstream repository

+# Third party tools

+## nlohmann/json: JSON for Modern C++

+JSON serialization is used for writing / reading rate control statistics.
+The external library is available under MIT license at https://github.com/nlohmann/json.
+Please see [LICENSE.MIT](./thirdparty/nlohmann_json/LICENSE.MIT) for the terms of use of the contents of this library.

+In case you don't want to include the external nlohmann/json library, please compile with

+    make install-release disable-json=1

+In this case writing / reading rate control statistic files is not supported by the VVenC encoders.

 # License